Mt. Mitake: A Day Hike in Tokyo You Must Complete

 Musashimitake Shrine: A must-visit place for dog lovers

-When you come out of the top cable car station, turn left and follow the signs.
-You will see Musashimitake Shrine, which stands on the summit of Mt.
-Mitake, after an easy 30 minute walk.
-You will walk pass the village, the Mitake Visitor Center and the shopping street before you see the shrine’s torii gate.
+After exiting the top cable car station, turn left and follow the signs.
+A short, easy 30-minute walk will take you to Musashimitake Shrine, located at the summit of Mt.
+Mitake.
+Along the way, you’ll pass through the village, the Mitake Visitor Center, and a shopping street before reaching the shrine’s torii gate.

-Look out for the self-service fruit stall along the way.
-Remember to throw the exact amount of coins into the piggy-bank before you take some juicy home-grown fruits with you.
+Keep an eye out for the self-service fruit stall along the way.
+However, be sure to place the correct amount of coins into the piggy bank before taking some delicious, home-grown fruit with you.

-Dog owners will especially love this place, because there is a purification fountain for pets.
-The signboard says “for pets only!”
-So far, this is the only one I have seen in Tokyo.
+Dog owners will especially appreciate this spot, as there is a purification fountain for pets.
+The sign reads “for pets only!”.

-Even if you left your pets at home, you can always buy them a omamori (Japanese amulet or charm).
-It comes in a pair, so you can keep one and clip the smaller one on your pet’s collar.
-How lovely!
-Oh and if you are lucky, some friendly dog owners will happily let you take a picture with their Shiba Inus.
-I just… can’t resist their cuteness, ruff-ruff!
+Even if pets are left at home, visitors can still buy an omamori (a Japanese amulet or charm) for them.
+The omamori come in a pair, so one can be kept by the owner, and the smaller one can be attached to a pet’s collar.
+How thoughtful!
+And if you’re lucky, some friendly dog owners may even let you take a picture with their adorable Shiba Inus.
+Their cuteness is hard to resist!

 Traditional Japanese retreat on the mountain

-Imagine waking up in the warm futon (traditional Japanese bedding).
-You will feel so refreshed after a good night sleep and spending some relaxing time in the private onsen the night before.
-Looking out from your balcony while you are doing your morning stretch, you see nothing but stunning views.
-Just as you are wondering if this is all for real, you are told that your breakfast is ready.
-A full set of traditional Japanese breakfast, probably your first and last one for the entire trip.
-If this is a dream, you will never want to wake up.
+Imagine waking up in a warm futon (traditional Japanese bedding), feeling refreshed after a restful sleep and a relaxing time in a private onsen the night before.
+Stepping onto the balcony for a morning stretch, you are greeted by breathtaking views.
+Just as you begin to wonder if this is real, you’re told that breakfast is ready.
+A traditional Japanese breakfast, likely the first and only one of the trip, awaits.
+If this is a dream, it’s one you’ll never want to wake up from.

-We stayed at Komadori Sanso and experienced incredible Japanese hospitality.
-Komadori Sanso is about a 15 to 20 minute walk from the top cable car station (yes, on the way to Musashimitake Shrine).
-If you are lost, don’t be afraid to seek help from the villagers as they are all super friendly and helpful, as most Japanese are.
-Just let them know where you are heading to and they will make sure you reach your destination safe and sound.
+To experience incredible Japanese hospitality, stay at Komadori Sanso.
+Komadori Sanso is about a 15 to 20-minute walk from the top cable car station (yes, on the way to Musashimitake Shrine).
+If you are lost, don’t be afraid to seek help from the villagers as they are all super friendly and helpful.
+Let the locals know where you are heading to and they will make sure you reach your destination safe and sound.

 What else to do around Mt.
 Mitake

-If you have plenty of time, I would recommend hiking a neighbouring mountain, Mt.
+If you have plenty of time, another recommendation is to hike up a neighbouring mountain, Mt.
 Hinode.
 It takes about 90 minutes to get to the peak of Mt.
-Hinode from the top cable car station, or an hour from Musashimitake Shrine.
+Hinode from the top cable car station or an hour from Musashimitake Shrine.

-You can also check out Nagaodaira, where many hikers will stop for a meal while enjoying the spectacular view of neighbouring mountains (don’t forget to bring your own bento), Rock Garden and Nanayonotaki Waterfall.
+You can also check out Nagaodaira, where many hikers will stop for a meal while enjoying the spectacular view of neighbouring mountains, Rock Garden and Nanayonotaki Waterfall.
+It is recommended to pack your own bento for this trip.

 Getting here and approximate costs